 Does my age matter for TEFL?

-If you’re teaching online?
 Not at all!
-You also can certainly teach abroad if you’re older, but you need to be careful of the age caps for visas in certain countries.
-If you are over the age cap for a country, you won’t be able to get a work visa.
+Especially not if you’re teaching online!
+You also can certainly teach abroad if you’re older, but it’s important to note that there are some age caps for visas in certain countries.
+If you are over the age cap for that country, you won’t be able to get a work visa.
 There are ways around this though – you can travel and work online!
 Do the course, get qualified, and then, every time you set up camp, log on and teach online.
 You wouldn’t need a work visa to do that!
 You could use a holiday visa, as you’re travelling and seeing the country.

 Can I TEFL if English is not my first language?